Unbo10/Unbo10/README.md

 It is an <b>honor</b> to have you in my profile!
 I am a current CS student, a Linux novice, a problem-solving fan, and just another curious tech enthusiast who can spend hours in fron of a computer screen.

-You can check out my stats and repos, and other profiles below.
+You can check out my stats, repos and other profiles below.
 Hope you find something useful and interesting!

 <img src="https://myreadme.vercel.app/api/embed/Unbo10?panels=userstatistics,toplanguages,commitgraph,toprepositories" alt="reimaginedreadme" />